CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/calculate_local_entropy.rst

 Lower entropy values correspond to more ordered structural environments.
 The modifier function does not take into account the types of the input particles; it assumes the model is a single-component system.

-The calculation algorithm follows closesly the C++ implementation of the `compute entropy/atom <https://docs.lammps.org/compute_entropy_atom.html>`__ command of the LAMMPS MD code.
+The calculation algorithm follows closely the C++ implementation of the `compute entropy/atom <https://docs.lammps.org/compute_entropy_atom.html>`__ command of the LAMMPS MD code.
 The meaning of the input parameters of the modifier is the same as for the LAMMPS command.